1972–73 NHL season: (W2) Philadelphia Flyers vs. (W3) Minnesota North Stars

 The Philadelphia Flyers and Minnesota North Stars finished tied for second in the West Division each with 85 points (Philadelphia won the tiebreaker in season series 3–2).
 This was the first playoff meeting between these two teams.
 Philadelphia won three of the five games in this year's regular season series.

 Semifinals

-(E1) Montreal Canadiens vs. (W3) Philadelphia Flyers
+(E1) Montreal Canadiens vs. (W2) Philadelphia Flyers

 This was the first playoff meeting between these two teams.
 The teams split this year's five-game regular season series.

 (W1) Chicago Black Hawks vs. (E3) New York Rangers

 This was the fifth playoff meeting between these two teams with Chicago winning three of the four previous series.
-They last met in the previous year's Stanley Cup Semifinals which New York won in a four-game sweep.
+They last met in the previous year's Stanley Cup semifinals which New York won in a four-game sweep.
 The teams split this year's five-game regular season series.

-Stanley Cup Finals
+Stanley Cup Final

 It was the 16th playoff meeting between these two teams.
 Montreal lead 10–5 in their previous meetings.
-This was a rematch of the 1971 Stanley Cup Finals, which Montreal won in seven games.
+This was a rematch of the 1971 Stanley Cup Final, which Montreal won in seven games.
 Chicago won three of the five games in this year's regular season series.